Apple, Qualcomm gird for next phase of patent battle after mixed US rulings

 A case brought by Apple making similar claims goes to trial in April in California over allegations Qualcomm seeks inflated royalties for licensing its technology in violation of antitrust laws.

-After the non-binding decision in Qualcomm's favour was announced on Tuesday, Apple shares closed down 1 percent to US$186.79 in regular trading, and Qualcomm closed up 2.4 percent to US$58.
+After the non-binding decision in Qualcomm's favor was announced on Tuesday, Apple shares closed down 1 percent to US$186.79 in regular trading, and Qualcomm closed up 2.4 percent to US$58.

-But the stocks reversed direction in late trading after the announcement of the binding decision that favoured Apple.
+But the stocks reversed direction in late trading after the announcement of the binding decision that favored Apple.
 Apple shares were up .73 percent and Qualcomm shares down .69 percent.

 Qualcomm has filed lawsuits in the United States, China, Germany and other countries accusing iPhone of using its technology without authorization.